 Each Case is Extremely Unique

 Having this surgery as a treatment for ALH is a highly personal decision.
 Even women who have been diagnosed with breast cancer might never consider a bilateral mastectomy.
-It’s not common for women with ALH to have a mastectomy and insurance companies are hesitant to cover it.
+It’s not common for women with ALH to have a mastectomy and some insurance companies are hesitant to cover it.
 In fact, a mastectomy is not even recommended as a treatment option for ALH, since the lifetime risk is “only” 30-40%.

 But all of this doesn’t take into account the individual’s personal situation – how long they’ve struggled with the risks, how much the disease is escalating, and the mental aspect of the “what if,” notifying your family over and over that you’re once again waiting for test results.
 And of course, the prospect of a lifetime of continuing along that path.